OCA/website/website_snippet_contact_form/README.rst

 This module was written to extend the functionality of contact form to embed it in a snippet and allow you to put it in any page you want.
-You can chooice if upload or not any file.
+You can choose if upload or not any file.
-This snippet catchs validations errors from server, if any server error occours the user is informed in a new page, but he can go back.
+This snippet catchs validations errors from server, if any server error happens the user is informed in a new page, but he can go back.

 Usage